pingcap/tidb-operator/docs/operation-guide.md

 To enable incremental backup, set `binlog.pump.create` and `binlog.drainer.create` to `true`.
 By default the incremental backup data is stored in protobuffer format in a PV.
 You can change `binlog.drainer.destDBType` from `pb` to `mysql` or `kafka` and configure the corresponding downstream.

+### Full backup

+Currently, full backup requires a PersistentVolume.
+The backup job will create a PVC to store backup data.

+By default, the backup uses PV to store the backup data.
+> **Note:** You must set the ad-hoc full backup PV's [reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy) to `Retain` to keep your backup data safe.

+You can also store the backup data to [Google Cloud Storage](https://cloud.google.com/storage/) bucket or [Ceph object storage](https://ceph.com/ceph-storage/object-storage/) by configuring the corresponding section in `values.yaml`.
+This way the PV temporarily stores backup data before it is placed in object storage.

+The comments in `values.yaml` is self-explanatory for both GCP backup and Ceph backup.

 ### Scheduled full backup

-Scheduled full backup can be done periodically just like crontab job.
-Currently, scheduled full backup requires a PersistentVolume, the backup job will create a PVC to store backup data.
+Scheduled full backup can be ran periodically just like crontab job.

 To create a scheduled full backup job, modify `scheduledBackup` section in `values.yaml` file.